 The city rolled out a draft plan in July, outlining services for the 13 percent of residents that speak mostly Spanish.
 A 1973 state law requires cities to provide assistance to non-English speakers if they number 5 percent or more of the population.

 After some protest, officials included the Cambodian language Khmer, spoken by another 2 percent of residents.

 A judge has ruled that LAPD's relaxed policy on vehicle impounds conflicts with state law.

 Good morning, readers.
 Welcome to the Maven's Morning Coffee -- a listing of the important headlines, news conferences, votes and announcements you need to know to fuel up and tackle your day.

 The Maven's Morning Coffee is also available as a daily email.
 Click here to subscribe.

-Today is Friday, June 14, and here is what's happening in Los Angeles:
+Today is Tuesday, Aug.
+13, and here is what's happening in Southern California politics:

 The Los Angeles Police Department's relaxed vehicle impound policy was struck down by a judge Monday, reports KPCC.
 The policy that allowed unlicensed drivers to avoid a 30-day impound was found to conflict with state law.